 PuPHPet is, as the name implies, related to Puppet (which creates and handles servers), basically it’s “a web application that allows you to easily and quickly generate custom Vagrant and Puppet controlled virtual machines”.
 In other words: puphpet.com is an extremely easy-to-use website that will create the Vagrant config files for you: You simply select distro, version of PHP, etc. on the site and let generate a downloadable config file, which will then install a virtual machine on your local computer.
 Boom!

-Latest versionVersion 4.2.18 of VirtualBox (free for Win, Mac, Linux)!
-VirtualBox 4.3 is buggy and will not work with Vagrant, so please download the latest version of the 4.2.x branch.
+- VirtualBox (free for Win, Mac, Linux)!
 Vagrant will also run with other virtualization tools, but VirtualBox is the default use case, so let’s focus on that.
-Please REALLY do update your VirtualBox as there were major issues with a version before 4.2.16 which made Vagrant unuseable.

 - To connect to the server you’ll need a SSH tool, sure ;)